Youngsville, Louisiana: 2020 census

+2023 estimate

+As of July 1, 2023, the U.S. Census Bureau estimated that 18,002 people lived in Youngsville.

+2019 American Community Survey

+In 2019, 11.2% of residents lived at or below the poverty line, and the median household income was $89,038.

 Education

 Public schools

 Youngsville is part of the Lafayette Parish School System.

 The public elementary schools in Youngsville are Green T. Lindon Elementary School and Ernest Gallet Elementary School.
 The Youngsville Middle School hosts students in sixth through eighth grades and is located in downtown Youngsville.
 All public school students from Youngsville attend Southside High School in Youngsville or attend Ovey Comeaux High School in southern Lafayette.
 Youngsville also has a charter school named Acadiana Renaissance Charter Academy.

 Private schools

 Private schools in the city include Westminster Christian Academy, located on the outskirts of Youngsville, and Youngsville Christian School, offering Kindergarten thru 12th grade in downtown Youngsville.
 Ascension Episcopal School, a private high school, is located near the Youngsville Sports Complex on Chemin Metaire Parkway across from Sugar Mill Pond.

 Roadways

 The city of Youngsville began construction of the Chemin Metairie Parkway Project in the spring of 2007 to improve the roads in and around Youngsville.
 The first segment, from the intersection of Highway 92 and Chemin Metairie, to central Youngsville, opened in early 2009.
 Originally called the Youngsville Parkway, the road was renamed to avoid confusion with the existing Youngsville Highway also known as Highway 89.
 Chemin Metairie Parkway joins Highway 90 near the Baker Hughes Complex in Broussard.